andyhorn/flutter_resizable_container/README.md

 The `max` parameter constrains the child and will prevent it from being expanded beyond that size in the `direction` of the container.

-The `min` parameter constrains the child and will prevent it from being _shrunk_ beyond that size in the `direction` of the container.
+The `min` parameter constrains the child and will prevent it from being _shrunk_ below that size in the `direction` of the container.

 **Note:** When using `shrink`, the rendering engine will throw an error if its child does not have a natural size, such as a `LayoutBuilder`.